 Once you’ve made the decision to go with a cost-efficient air conditioning system, the next step is the installation.
 Keep in mind that for residential homes, a big unit is not necessarily the best one.
 Your HVAC professional can look at your available square footage, windows and doors, along with considering the insulation grade and make a recommendation.

 Replacing an air conditioning system is a big decision.
 Installing one is an important process to get right.
 At Climate Care, we understand what you’re going through.
-A family-owned business in the Central Valley, we’ve dealt with these same issues in our own homes, and we want to help you get your decisions right.
+A family-owned business in the Central Valley, we’ve dealt with these same issues in our own homes, and we want to help you get your decisions right with service tailored to you.
 We’ll talk to you about everything from an appointment to financing to any government incentive programs that may be available.